-- Make sure you have the latest version of iTunes installed on your computer.
-Also, ensure that you have the latest software on your computer.
+- Make sure the latest version of iTunes is installed on your computer.
+Also, update your computer to the latest available software.

 - Unplug all the USB accessories from your computer.